-Periods tend to last between three to five days (although sometimes they drag on an entire damn week), and they tend to keep going until menopause, which usually hits around age 50.
+Periods tend to last between 4 to 8 days, and they tend to keep going until menopause, which usually happens when you’re around 50 years old.

-It’s well-known that a little nookie can help alleviate period cramps.
-“Yes, orgasms (and their uterine muscle contractions) are associated with the release of feel-good chemicals and neurotransmitters — which naturally help with pain,” Dwerk says.
+It’s pretty well-known that a little nookie can help alleviate period cramps.
+“Yes, orgasms (and their uterine muscle contractions) are associated with the release of feel-good chemicals and neurotransmitters — which can naturally help with pain,” Dwerk says.

-“Period sex is definitely safe, so long as you continue the same sorts of practices to prevent pregnancy and STIs that you would when you’re not on your period,” van Dis says.
+“Period sex is definitely safe, as long as you continue the same sort of practices to prevent pregnancy and STIs that you would when you’re not on your period,” van Dis says.

 Many STIs, such as hepatitis B and C and HIV, are transmitted through bodily fluids, including menstrual blood.
-Syphilis, gonorrhea, and chlamydia are also sexually transmitted, and van Dis notes that OB/GYNs have been seeing an increased rate of all three.
-Some data suggests that you may also be more prone to some infections during menstruation.
-The correlation isn’t definite, though.
+Syphilis, gonorrhea, and chlamydia are also sexually transmitted, and van Dis notes that OB-GYNs see an increased rate of all three.

 “Some have hypothesized that since the cervix is slightly opened to allow menstrual blood and endometrial lining to pass, that there could be increased risk for transmission of viruses or bacteria during period sex,” van Dis says.
 “But there haven’t been any definitive studies showing this is true.”

-One of the old myths about period sex is that you can’t get pregnant, but that’s totally false.
-“I tell women that while the chance of conceiving on days one to seven of the cycle is low, it’s not zero,” van Dis says.
+One of the old-timey myths about period sex is that you can’t get pregnant, but that’s totally false.
+“I tell people that while the chance of conceiving on days 1 to 7 of the cycle is low, it’s not zero,” van Dis says.
 “If you’re not ready to become a parent, it’s best to use at least one reliable form of birth control at all times.”